jwenz723/kubernetes-workshop/README.md

 Underworld says: Hello, from the underworld!
 ```

+1. When you are done playing with skaffold simply enter `ctrl+c` to stop skaffold and cleanup what was installed into the cluster.

 #### Testing local development changes

 1. While the apps are running, modify the source code of either the backend or frontend app then save your changes.
 (If